nbarhamvc/scriptarchive/Azure/readme.md

-Note: previously shared YML templates have been moved into the 'Archive' sub-directory.
+Note: Don't worry!
+Previously shared YML templates are all present in the 'Archive' sub-directory.